camunda-community-hub/camunda-modeler-plugin-manager/README.md

 Make sure to restart the Modeler, that the plugins get recognized by the Modeler.

 ### Install the Script Plugin
-There is a special plugin that is huge - at least in memory (>200MB).
+There is a special plugin that replaces the Script Editor.
+It also needs the Version Number.
 So I didn't want this to be included with the others.

-> **Warning** it seems that JAVA_HOME must point to `/usr/bin/java` distribution - otherwise you cannot execute the scripts.
 > At the moment I think the state is experimental - but definitely give it a try -
 > this could become a real star of the modeler plugins🤓.
 ```scala